CRAWlab/CRAWLAB-Code-Review/20180110_Vaughan_SavingData/README.md

 In that snippet ```datetime.datetime.now().strftime('%Y-%m-%d-%H%M%S')``` gets the current time of the computer in use and formats is as `YYYY-mm-dd-HHMMSS`.
 This gets combined with `Data_` and `.csv` to create a unique filename.

-Note that it's probably a good idea to include more info in the filename and to name it more distinctly than Data.
+Note that it's probably a good idea to include more info in the filename and to name it more distinctly than `Data_`.
 You can/should use string formatting methods to do this automatically.
 [This post](https://pyformat.info) has a lot of good examples using the `.format()` method to do so.
 The new-in-Python-3.6 f-strings are nice too.
-[This is a good overview](https://www.blog.pythonlibrary.org/2017/02/08/new-in-python-formatted-string-literals/).
+[This is a good overview of them.](https://www.blog.pythonlibrary.org/2017/02/08/new-in-python-formatted-string-literals/).

 Now, we're ready to save the data.
 First, we'll create the string defining the header, making sure to name the columns to represent the actual data and include units.
-The names here are obivously *way* to generic.
+The names here are obviously *way* to generic.

 ``` python
 file_header = 'Time (s), Column 1 (units), Data Column 2 (units), Column 3 (units)'